 If not, use regular tape and fold it onto itself so that it forms a loop.
 (The sticky side of the tape should be on the outside of the loop.)
 Then, press the loop onto as many parts of the butterfly wings and body as needed, and press the butterfly against a window.

 Isn’t it just gorgeous?
-We may have to pick out some more tissue paper colours and create some friends for our butterfly!
+We may have to pick out some more tissue paper colors and create some friends for our butterfly!

 Related Butterfly Crafts